Support at Home

 For more details, visit the Support at Home Program.

-How will budgets and funding work under the new program?
+How do budgets and funding work under the program?

-The Support at Home program introduces eight funding levels, replacing the four Home Care Package (HCP) levels, to better align with individual care needs.
+Support at Home has eight funding levels, replacing the four Home Care Package (HCP) levels, to better align with individual care needs.
 Instead of receiving funding as a lump sum annually, budgets will be allocated quarterly, ensuring a more consistent and manageable distribution of funds.
-This approach provides greater flexibility, allowing for better planning and adjustment of services based on changing needs.
+This approach provides greater flexibility, allowing for better planning and adjustment of services based on changing needs to enable aged care support at home.
 Please click here for more information.

 Where can I get more information about the Support at Home Program?